ancker010/mm/_posts/2021-01-12-raspberry-pi-4-docker-host-home-server-from-scratch.md

 ##### Reboot
 Let's reboot to make sure everything is working properly.

 **NOTE** From here on out, you might be presented with an error about the read-only filesystem.
-It will happen when installing packages, or editing any files that don't live on your SSH.
+It will happen when installing packages, or editing any files that don't live on your SSD.
 In most cases you just need to run the `rw` command to remount as read-write.

 #### Install some packages